 What sort of technologies for producing and communicating information are most appropriate for a society based on maximum participation and self-determination?
-I am approaching this question from several angles.
+I've approached this question from several angles.
 The study of technology for nonviolent struggle, mentioned above, is directly relevant.
-As well, I have been investigating several areas where control of information is linked to social control, especially surveillance, mass media, intellectual property and defamation law.
+As well, I've investigated several areas where control of information is linked to social control, especially surveillance, mass media, intellectual property and defamation law.

 Each of these areas involves the

 exercise of power through or by control of information.
 In the case

 of surveillance, the watchers have power through knowledge of the